Nath9319/DocumentationAgent/output/CalculatorCode/documentation/LoanPaymentInput.md

 # Documentation for `LoanPaymentInput`

+> ⚠️ **Quality Notice**: Documentation generated with 0% confidence.
+Some dependencies could not be fully resolved.

+> ⚠️ **Note**: Some dependencies could not be fully resolved.
+Documentation may be incomplete.
 ### LoanPaymentInput

 **Description:**
-The `LoanPaymentInput` class serves as a model for calculating loan payments.
-It encapsulates the necessary attributes and methods required to represent and manipulate the input data for loan payment calculations, ensuring that the data adheres to specific validation rules.
+`LoanPaymentInput` is a model class designed to facilitate the calculation of loan payments.
+It serves as a structured representation of the input parameters required for loan payment calculations, ensuring that the data is validated and correctly formatted before any calculations are performed.

 **Parameters/Attributes:**
-- `principal` (`float`): The total amount of the loan that is being borrowed.
+- `amount` (`float`): The total amount of the loan.
+This value must be a positive number.
-- `annual_rate` (`float`): The annual interest rate applied to the loan, expressed as a decimal (e.g., 0.05 for 5%).
+- `interest_rate` (`float`): The annual interest rate for the loan expressed as a decimal (e.g., 0.05 for 5%).
+This value should be non-negative.
-- `num_payments` (`int`): The total number of payments to be made over the life of the loan.
+- `term` (`int`): The duration of the loan in months.
+This must be a positive integer representing the total number of payments to be made.

 **Expected Input:**
-- `principal` must be a positive float, representing the loan amount.
+- The `amount` should be a positive float indicating the loan principal.
-- `annual_rate` should be a non-negative float, where 0.0 indicates no interest.
+- The `interest_rate` should be a non-negative float, where a value of 0.0 indicates no interest.
-- `num_payments` must be a positive integer, indicating the number of payment periods.
+- The `term` should be a positive integer, representing the number of months over which the loan will be repaid.

 **Returns:**
-None (the class does not return a value but provides a structure for loan payment input).
+`None`: The class does not return a value but initializes an instance with the specified attributes.

 **Detailed Logic:**
+- Upon instantiation, `LoanPaymentInput` validates the input parameters to ensure they meet the required constraints (e.g., positive values for `amount` and `term`, and a non-negative value for `interest_rate`).
-- The `LoanPaymentInput` class inherits from `BaseModel`, which likely provides foundational functionality for data validation and management.
+- The class likely inherits from `BaseModel`, which may provide additional functionality such as data validation or serialization.
-- It utilizes the `Field` function to define its attributes, which may include validation rules such as type checking and constraints on the values (e.g., ensuring that `principal` is positive).
-- The class is designed to encapsulate the input data for loan payment calculations, making it easier to manage and validate the data before performing any calculations related to loan payments.
-- The interaction with `BaseModel` and `Field` suggests that this class is part of a larger framework that may include features like serialization, deserialization, and integration with databases or APIs.
+- The attributes defined in this class are intended to be used in subsequent calculations related to loan payments, ensuring that all necessary information is encapsulated within a single object.
+- The class may utilize the `Field` functionality from the external library to define the characteristics of each attribute, such as type, validation rules, and default values.

+---
+*Generated with 0% context confidence*